The Groundwater Retrieval Network

 - Additional data from the Leaking Underground Storage Tank (LUST), spills and remediation sites may be found in site-specific files.
 Use the Bureau for Remediation and Redevelopment Tracking System (BRRTS) to identify files that may contain additional data.

 - The exact locations of public wells and high capacity wells are not available online for security reasons.
-If you need more detailed well locations, contact the Water System Security Officer.
+If you need more detailed well locations, contact the Water System Security Coordinator.

 - Some of the samples retrievable through this system are groundwater prior to treatment and some are groundwater after treatment.
 For example, some samples from public wells might be taken after treatment and private well samples might be taken at a tap after softening or other home treatment.